Trinity Congregational Church, Christchurch: Pacific Islanders' Congregational Church

 The church began to be also used by the Pacific Islanders' Congregational Church in the 1960s, and the congregations formally merged in 1968.
 In 1969, the Congregational church and the Presbyterian church combined throughout New Zealand as part of a worldwide trend under the auspices of the World Alliance of Reformed Churches.
 In Christchurch, the Trinity-Pacific Congregational Church joined with the Presbyterian congregation of St Paul's Church in Cashel Street.

 State Trinity Centre

-Financial pressure led to the sale of Trinity Congregational Church in 1974 to the State Insurance, who own the building immediately to the west of the church.
+Financial pressure led to the sale of Trinity Congregational Church in 1974 to State Insurance, who owned the building immediately to the west of the church.
 The insurance called the building the State Trinity Centre.

-Trinity Congregational Church was used as a performing arts centre for the community.
+The renamed State Trinity Centre was used as a performing arts centre for the community.
 The new owners undertook significant earthquake strengthening, with the walls internally extended by adding a layer of reinforced concrete.
 Consent to have the tower earthquake strengthened was declined by the Historic Places Trust, as it was necessary to temporarily remove the tower's roof.
 The modified building opened to the public on 22 November 1975.
 For years, Christchurch pupils would sit their piano exams at Trinity.
-Ownership changed to private individuals and the building was used as a wedding chapel for Japanese tourists who wanted to get married in Christchurch.
+Ownership later changed to private individuals and the building was used as a wedding chapel for Japanese tourists who wanted to get married in Christchurch.